tendermint/tendermint/docs/tutorials/go-built-in.md

 ```

 Any response with a non-zero code will be considered invalid by Tendermint.
-Our `CheckTx` logic returns `0` to Tendermint when the transaction passes
+Our `CheckTx` logic returns `0` to Tendermint when a transaction passes
-the validation checks.
+its validation checks.
 The specific value of the code is meaningless to Tendermint.
 Non-zero codes are logged by Tendermint so applications can provide more specific
 information on why the transaction was rejected.

+Note that `CheckTx` _does not execute_ the transaction, it only verifies that that the
+transaction _could_ be executed.
+We do not know yet if the rest of the network has
+agreed to accept this transaction into a block.

 Finally, make sure to add the `bytes` package to the your import stanza
 at the top of `app.go`: